quickwit-oss/quickwit/docs/administration/cloud-env.md

 upload them.
 As they are composed of 9 files, this generates 9 PUT requests per split.
 When querying, Quickwit only needs to make 3 GET requests per split.

 Of course, these requests can add up quickly on specific use cases.
-Don't hesite to [join us](mailto:hello@quickwit.io) if this is the case :).
+Don't hesite to [contact us](mailto:hello@quickwit.io) if this is the case :).